AnimosWorkshop/Sor-Vault/Classes/Base Classes/Casters/Paragon.md

 ### Conduit of the Realm

-At 8th level, you become a conduit of not only the god you serve - but achieve a whole enough understanding of the fundamentals of divinity that you can channel the energy of the world itself.
-Depending on the planar origin of the god you serve, you gain the ability to channel that origin onto a focused expression of power, using a free action.
+At 8th level, you achieve a whole enough understanding of the fundamentals of ideals that you can some channel the energy of the world itself.
+Choose a world, either your own or the the one of your ideal's god.
+You gain the ability to channel that world onto a focused expression of power, using a free action.
 Either you or a willing or unconscious creature you touch gain the benefit.
 The benefit does not stack with itself.

 #### Temuthan
-Temuthan has many creatures - big and small, living in the mountains, hills, forests, deserts and tundras.
+Temuthan has many creatures - big and small, living in the mountains, hills, forests, deserts and tundra.
 Yet, even that diversity does not mean that they are unable to work with each other, all being able to understand the hope of the light of day, and the danger in the dark of night.
 The creature gets a 1d4 bonus to their attack rolls until the start of your next turn.

 #### Preida
 Preida gives new meaning to how the land can give back to you - rewarding its inhabitants with not only bountiful crops, but in biomes which truly adapt to accommodate their inhabitants.
 When the creature uses a supportive action or quick action, such as the Medicate action, the Inspire quick action, casting boon spells, etc., both the creature and their supported target restore hit points equal to your Willpower modifier.